 Whatever Mr. Beringer’s reasons for conceiving brunch may have been, we’re glad he did.
 We love to brunch—and we also love creating delicious brunch fare like this:

 For those who prefer to keep things light, try our Crustless Spinach Quiche.
-Made with our Sharp Light Cheddar and No Fat Cottage Cheese, it’s a simple and delicious alternative to more robust fare.
+Made with our Sharp Lite50 Cheddar and No Fat Cottage Cheese, it’s a simple and delicious alternative to more robust fare.

 Brunching and indulging go hand in hand—so don’t forget the sweet stuff!
 Our farmer friends at the Missisquoi Valley Farm, in Westfield, VT shared their recipe for these crowd-pleasing Quick Maple-Cinnamon Rolls.